NS&I has identified £367m in savings owed to bereaved families. Could you be affected? Find out →

 Spotted a change?
 Email our team if a number, email, or link on this page is out of date and we'll update it straight away.

-Call the bereavement line and have the deceased's account details, full name, date of birth, and date of death to hand.
+Bank of Ireland UK has no bereavement phone line — let them know using the online bereavement notification form, by post to the Bereavement Unit (PO Box 2298, Belfast, BT1 9AP), or by visiting a local branch.
+Have the deceased's account details, full name, date of birth, and date of death to hand.
 Bank of Ireland UK serves customers primarily in Northern Ireland and Great Britain.

 Bank of Ireland UK is a member of the Death Notification Service at deathnotificationservice.co.uk.
 If the deceased held accounts at multiple DNS member banks, use the service to notify all of them simultaneously.